 When it comes to a typical Millennials’ taste in virtual leisure activities, it seems like there is a big overall overlap with Gen Z. One very interesting observation you can make however, is the fact that we’re introducing a new genre of gaming in demographics: online gambling.
 A trend that only seems to get more popular, the older the age group gets.

 This generation has undoubtedly grown up with the very start of the gaming industry.
 When Pong was released for example, a lot of Gen Xers would have been around 10 years old.
 Very impressionable years for a child, to say the least.
+And when you compare Gen X with Millennials you’ll see, that it’s definitely left an impression.

 A lot of more “regular Gamers” in the Gen X demographic, love playing computer based, text heavy, strategy games, whereas you can see that patience and attention slowly dwindling the younger a generation gets.